A Poem for your Club

 A Poem for your Club was designed in response to declining writing levels and a lack of engaging opportunities, focused on inspiring a love of creative writing in children, families, and others in the local community.
 The National Literacy Trust has spent over 20 years using football as a “literacy by stealth” tool to engage young people with reading and writing, including a two-decade long partnership with the Premier League.

-Poets will take up residence from this month until the summer at Blackburn Rovers, Stoke City, Crystal Palace, Luton Town and Portsmouth football clubs – running workshops and activities to unlock fans’ creative writing potential in the non-traditional environment of a stadium.
+Poets have taken up residence at Blackburn Rovers, Stoke City, Crystal Palace, Luton Town and Portsmouth football clubs – they are currently running workshops and activities to unlock fans’ creative writing potential in the non-traditional environment of a stadium.

-At the end of the project, which will coincide with the end of the football season, each club will have an official poem crafted by the local community, which will reflect the spirit and cultures of local communities and can be displayed by the club to inspire others and reinforce local pride.
+At the end of the project, which will coincide with the start of the 2025-26 football season, each club will launch their official poem crafted by the local community, which will reflect the spirit and cultures of local communities and can be displayed by the club to inspire others and reinforce local pride.

-If you are part of one of these communities and you want to get involved, please take a look below to see what is happening at your club!
+If you are part of one of the following sports communities and you want to get involved, please take a look below to see what is happening at your club!

 Stoke City FC